 A dog with a higher level of intelligence will understand after two to three corrections.

-I’m a Canine Behaviorist, which means I regularly assess various aspects of dog behavior and intelligence.
+As a behaviorist, I regularly assess various aspects of dog behavior and intelligence.
 Of the tests mentioned, the most effective and comprehensive method for testing canine intelligence is Dognition.
 It allows you to fully understand your dog and determine how to best communicate with each other.
 However, it’s not for everyone.
 It’s quite involved, and the average pet parent doesn’t necessarily need that level of information about their dog’s cognitive abilities.
 If you’re seeking ways to deepen your bond or enrich your dog’s daily life, then intelligence testing can help.
 But so can other activities like standard training, advanced training, agility, and simply playing together.

-Every dog is unique and intelligent in his own way.
-If your dog doesn’t have an excellent memory, he still may possess excellent communication skills.
-I work with many different dogs and have seen that overall intelligence doesn’t necessarily indicate a more successful outcome or bond for a dog, and in fact, that very smart dogs have more behavior issues because of their greater stimulation needs.
+Every dog is unique and intelligent in her own way.
+If your dog doesn’t have an excellent memory, she still may possess excellent communication skills.
+In my years of practice, I’ve seen that overall intelligence doesn’t necessarily indicate a more successful outcome or bond for a dog, and in fact, that very smart dogs have more behavior issues because of their greater stimulation needs.

 If you do have a very bright canine on your hands, plenty of training is in order!